jasone/sqlive/docs/docs.md

 $ sqlive --init /tmp/test.db
 ```

-Make sure you do not manipulate this file (copy, rename etc ...) while other processes are accessing the database.
+Make sure you do not manipulate this file (copy, rename, etc.) while other processes are accessing the database.
-By default, the maximum capacity of the database is 16GB.
-Meaning, the database will only be accessible in read-only
+By default the maximum capacity of the database is 16GB: once that capacity is reach the database will
-mode once that limit has been reached.
+become read-only.
 If you need a larger capacity, you can use the option `--capacity` at initialization time.

 ```
 $ sqlive --init /tmp/test.db --capacity $YOUR_CHOICE_IN_BYTES